Graph Perceiver IO: A General Architecture for Graph Structured Data: Results

 \subsection{Graph Classification}

 We validate our models on the graph classification task.
-Graph classification tasks require the understanding of both the local and global graph structures.
-We repeat the experiments ten times, and we follow the same experimental protocols with the \cite{fey2019fast}.
+Graph classification tasks require the understanding of both the global and local graph structures.
+We repeat the experiments ten times, and we follow the same experimental protocols with the \cite{Fey:2019wv}.
 Table \ref{tab:graph_classification} denotes the accuracy of the graph classification on diverse benchmark dataset.
-For MUTAG \cite{debnath1991structure} and PROTEINS \cite{debnath1991structure}, Graph Perceiver IO shows superior performance compared to the recent GNNs.
-In short, Graph Perceiver IO has a high capacity to incorporate both the node features and link information simultaneously.
+For MUTAG \cite{debnath1991structure} and PROTEINS \cite{debnath1991structure}, GPIO shows superior performance compared to the recent GNNs.
+In short, GPIO has a high capacity to incorporate both the node features and link information simultaneously.
 It is noted that MUTAG and PROTEINS have node features while IMDB, REDDIT, and COLLAB \cite{yanardag2015deep} have no node features.
-Even though there are no node features, the Graph Perceiver IO has competitive results with the recent GNNs.
-It denotes that the Graph Perceiver IO handles the topological information of graph structured data with the positional embeddings.
+Even though there are no node features, the GPIO has competitive results with the recent GNNs.
+It denotes that the GPIO handles the topological information of graph-structured data with the positional embeddings.